mullvad/mullvadvpn-app/README.md

 1. Install all JavaScript dependencies (unless you already have) and package the application with:
     ```bash
     yarn install
-    yarn run pack
+    yarn run pack:<OS>  # <OS> can be linux, mac or win
     ```
-    This will create installation packages for windows, linux and MacOS.
+    This will create installation packages for windows, linux or macOS.
 Note that you have to have run `yarn install` at least once before this step to download the javascript dependencies.

-    If you only want to build for a specific OS you run
-    ```bash
-    yarn run pack:OS
-    ```
-    as in `yarn run pack:linux`.

     The artifact (.pkg, .deb, .msi) version is the `version` property of `package.json`.